 - Privacy: Privacy features are also embedded in Blockchain technology.
 In principle, people should control their own data.
 The opposite is happening today, where surveillance is pervasive, and users have little to no control over their own information.

 - Rights Preservation: In Blockchain, ownership rights are transparent and individual freedoms are respected.
 Smart contracts are one example here.

 - Inclusion: “The foundation of prosperity is inclusion, and blockchains can help.
 Let’s be clear that inclusion has multiple dimensions.
 It means an end to social, economic and racial hegemony, and the end to discrimination based on health, gender, sexual identification, or sexual preference.” (pg.
 51)

 With this in hand, the authors examine the potential transformations that Blockchain could bring forward.
-Separate chapters are dedicated to Financial services; re-inventing the firm; new business models; Internet of things; economic inclusion and prosperity; government and democracy; and cultural issues including education, freedom of speech, and music and the arts.
+Separate chapters are dedicated to Financial services; re-inventing the firm; new business models, the Internet of things; economic inclusion and prosperity; government and democracy; and cultural issues, including education, freedom of speech, music, and the arts.

 Let us examine in more detail the chapters on economic inclusion and government are of most personal interest.
 The rationale for the latter is simple: Economic inclusion is the basis of prosperity without sharp inequality.
 They identify two drivers for economic inclusion: financial inclusion and new models for entrepreneurship.
 And the starting point for both is financial identity.
 Indeed, “This moving into a period of human history whereby vast numbers of people can become owners of wealth, through distributed ledger technology” (pg.
 181).
 Also included under the prosperity header are “humanitarian aid” and asset ownership a la De Soto.
 There are three main obstacles: 1.
 The lack of universal access to technology; 2.
 Levels of literacy; and 3.
 Corruption.